United States administrative law: Adjudication

+Many U.S. federal agencies have the power to adjudicate, typically to rule on applications for some benefit or license, or to enforce laws within their specific areas of delegated power.
+Many agencies (especially those providing some benefit or license) conduct their initial informal adjudications via hearings officers, clerks, or examiners, including patent examiners, social security officers, or trademark examining attorneys.
+A few agencies start with more-formal adjudications, such as the National Labor Relations Board, Merit Systems Protection Board, and Nuclear Regulatory Commission.
+These more-formal proceedings of first instance are conducted before a tribunal of lawyers with titles such as administrative law judge (ALJ), administrative patent judge, or the like.
+Finally, almost all agencies provide for some form of intra-agency appeal.
+In some cases, those intra-agency appeals are heard by intra-agency judges (for example, a person disappointed by an initial determination of a social security officer can appeal to an ALJ, a patent applicant disappointed by an initial decision of a patent examiner can appeal to a panel of APJs), or a person disappointed by a decision of an ALJ can appeal to the full Commission or Board (for example, the International Trade Commission or National Labor Relations Board).
+For some agencies, there can be multiple levels of decision-making and review.
+For example, for a social security determination, there can be four levels of review within the social security administration before a claimant appeals to a court.

 Right to a hearing

 There are two ways that an individual can attain the right to a hearing in an adjudicative proceeding.
 First, the Due Process Clause of the 5th Amendment or 14th Amendment can require that a hearing be held if the interest that is being adjudicated is sufficiently important or if, without a hearing, there is a strong chance that the petitioner will be erroneously denied that interest.
 A hearing can also be required if a statute somehow mandates the agency to hold formal hearings when adjudicating certain issues.

 Conclusion

 The adjudication will typically be completed with a written report containing findings of fact and conclusions of law, both at the state and federal level.
 If the affected does not wish to contest the action, a consent order may be published allowing for the hearing to be bypassed.